 Bankelele's recent post entitled "Electric Shock" generated a lot of interesting reactions and it became clear that electricity bills of most Kenyans have doubled over the past few months due to an increase in fuel costs and other charges.
-President Kibaki promised today to influence the electricity generating and transmitting companies to lower their prices
+President Kibaki promised today to influence the electricity generating and transmitting companies to lower their prices.

 But let's not wait for that, let's start saving now!
 KPLC's own electricity saving tips will not help us much in this respect ("never use your cooker as a room heater", sic) - so here are some more com